HISTORY OF THE FAIRPORT HARBOR YACHT CLUB By Bob Mayfield |

 later, on the 9th day of August 1968, the club name was officially

-changed to FAIRPORT HARBOR YACHT CLUB.
-After much time and effort
+changed to FAIRPORT HARBOR YACHT CLUB. |

-in acquiring a lease of the property (currently called the Mainland), Club
+property (currently called the Mainland), Club members

-Fairport side of the Grand River.
-Club members were assigned dock spaces and
+located on the Fairport side of the Grand River.
+Club

-required to construct their own docks according to specifications per Club
+construct their own docks according to specifications

 changed, the restrictions on the type of propulsion were replaced by boat size